jaspector

 All new construction, additions, structural alterations, change of occupancy, demolition, and installation or alteration of electrical, mechanical, and plumbing systems in unincorporated San Miguel County require a permit from NM CID.
 Manufactured home placement, modular homes, accessory structures over minimal thresholds, and solar energy installations also require permits.

-Typical processing time is Two to four weeks for standard residential permits; may vary.
+Building permit processing times in unincorporated San Miguel County, NM typically run Two to four weeks for standard residential permits; may vary.
 Contact the applicable district office for current wait times..
+Timelines can vary based on project complexity and current department workload.